ericniebler/stl2/ext/constructible/constructible.md

 At the high level, the solution this paper suggests is to break the object concepts into two logical groups: the lower-level concepts that follow the lead of their similarly-named type traits with regard to "odd" types (references, arrays, _cv_ `void`), and the higher-level concepts that deal only with value semantic types.

-The lower-level concepts are those that have corresponding type traits, and behave largely like them:
+The lower-level concepts are those that have corresponding type traits, and behave largely like them.
+They can no longer properly be thought of as "object" concepts, so they rightly belong with the core language concepts.

 - `Destructible`
 - `Constructible`